Aelandris is designed around the concept of roleplaying-first (RPF). This means

 memories are common among survivors of the Blight, and can be a good way to

 play while learning the backstory of the world.
+Additionally, remember that,

 * Award kudos (with the KUDOS command) to other players after scenes that you

-* Reminder: obscene, lewd, or excessively violent roleplaying is not permitted
+* Reminder: as per the game RULES, obscene, lewd, graphic, or excessively

-in Aelandris.
-Keep everything appropriate for a general audience.
+for a general audience.